DeactivatedWhatSoever/NSL/me/functional_programming_simplified.md

 3. Networking
 There were not such things as files or networking.
 Because of that, we need to find out how to solve those problems with FP.

 So the result comes to: pure functional programs can’t have states and are immutable.
-Which means they can’t have I/O. Also, there was a 62 year gap between the invention of lambda calculus and monads.
-Monads are actually the solver of I/O. I don’t know what monads are, but I hope to get a good understanding of it.
+Which means they can’t have I_O.
+Also, there was a 62 year gap between the invention of lambda calculus and monads.
+Monads are actually the solver of I_O.
+I don’t know what monads are, but I hope to get a good understanding of it.
 I only got a hint of it as lazy evaluation.

 ### If you like history …
 [The Innovators: How a Group of Hackers, Geniuses, and Geeks Created the Digital Revolution: Walter Isaacson: 9781476708706: Amazon.com: Books](https://www.amazon.com/Innovators-Hackers-Geniuses-Created-Revolution/dp/1476708703/ref=as_li_ss_tl?s=books&ie=UTF8&qid=1471034437&sr=1-3&keywords=walter+isaacson&linkCode=sl1&tag=devdaily-20&linkId=6cf7a95f04552678b8e78436fa48aeb6)